Owen0309/terraform-jenkins-pipeline/README.md

-This branch is for CI/CD setup
+This branch is for CI/CD setup!